You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 Returning Students are students who are readmitted to the University and has been in College previously for more than one academic semester.

-New, incoming students starting in Spring 2023 are required to attend and complete the one-day orientation program.
-Our program consists of attending the one-day Orientation session.
+New students beginning in Spring 2024 are required to attend and complete the one-day orientation program.
+Our program consists of two components:

 What do I do next?